deadpixelscs/retropopcrazy/README.md

 - __Sign Up Page__

+  - This page will allow the user to sign up to a monthly newsletter that will be sent to their email address.
+The user will be able specify if they would like to receive this or not every month, name their favourite franchise, name their favourite figure.
+The user will also be asked to submit their full name and email address.

+INSERT IMAGE MOCKUP HERE

+- __Project Progression__

   - This page will allow the user to sign up to a monthly newsletter that will be sent to there email address.
 The user will be able specify if they would like to receive this or not every month, name their favourite franchise, name their favourite figure.
 The user will also be asked to submit their full name and email address.

-INSERT IMAGE MOCKUP HERE

 ### Features Left to Implement

-**12th October 2021 - Logo links need connecting to correct pages** **12th October 2021 - Add text to socials and fix alignment** **12th October 2021 - Add text to socials and fix alignment** **12th October 2021 - Reduce siz eof landing page logos and put Stranger Things on and other** **12th October 2021 - Contact information to footer** **12th October 2021 - Form issues.
-Check the checklists to not be required.**
+**12th October 2021 - Logo links need connecting to correct pages** **12th October 2021 - Add text to socials and fix alignment** **12th October 2021 - Reduce size of landing page logos and put Stranger Things on and other** **12th October 2021 - Contact information to footer** **12th October 2021 - Form issues.
+Check the checklists to not be on required.**
-**12th October 2021 - Slightly move logo and nav bars in a bit** **12th October 2021 - Responsive**
+**12th October 2021 - Slightly move logo and nav bars in a bit** **12th October 2021 - Make responsive on mobile, desktop and tablet.**

 ## Testing